“Joker: Folie à Deux”: The Biggest Disappointment of the Year

 Musicals are not made just by selecting some songs and scattering them in between scenes.
 They need to have a structure.
 In a good film, songs and musical numbers are an integral part of the plot and have a specific meaning.
 They are used to highlight important moments, introduce characters, and explain emotions.
 Without them, nothing would make sense.

-The film should also establish early on the scope of the musical aspect.
+The film should also establish early the scope of the musical aspect.
 For example, if you watch The Sound of Music, you will see that all the characters participate in the musical numbers.
 In the universe of that movie, it is normal for people to sing and dance.
 On the other hand, in a film like Yentl, music is confined to the title character.
 In the context of this project, songs represent Yentl’s internal monologue.
 That is why the rest of the characters don’t sing and don’t react when she sings.

 Joker’s Musical Crimes